Mike Munchak: Honors

 Munchak was elected to the Pro Football Hall of Fame in 2001, along with Nick Buoniconti, Marv Levy, Jackie Slater, Lynn Swann, Ron Yary, and Jack Youngblood.
 In June 2003, Munchak was inducted into the National Polish American Sports Hall of Fame.

 The street in front of Scranton High School is named for Munchak.

 The United Way of Lackawanna, Wayne & Pike has a charity golf tournament named after Munchak.
 Each year, the tournament is held the last week of June at The Country Club of Scranton in Clarks Summit, Pennsylvania.

 Personal life

-Munchak and his wife, Marci, have two daughters: Alex and Julie.
+Munchak and his wife, Marci, have two daughters, Alexandria and Julie.